 2. How do we bring up the hard questions?

 The biggest mistake people make when having these conversations is asking vague questions.
 This typically happens because it can feel very uncomfortable and intrusive to ask about sexuality.
-While it can be difficult, it is imperative that you ask specific, measurable, and time-sensitive questions that leave no room for ambiguity.
+While it can be difficult, dating in a pornified world makes it imperative that you ask specific, measurable, and time-sensitive questions that leave no room for ambiguity.
 Remember that this kind of addiction/compulsion often breeds shame, and many people struggling with addiction are caught in a cycle of lying about it.
 You want to leave as little space as possible for someone to stretch the truth or leave out important details.

 For example, ambiguous and open-ended questions like, “What’s your relationship with pornography?” or “What does your sexuality look like?” leave lots of space for someone to scramble and come up with minimizing answers that may not reveal the full truth.
 Questions like this do not require a specific, measurable, or time-sensitive answer and could result in inaccurate information or half-truths.